-- 1. How might the history of US healthcare been different if singlehospital plans rather than all-hospital plans had been the model Blue Cross adopted? - 2.
+- 1. How might the history of US healthcare been different if single-hospital plans rather than all-hospital plans had been the model Blue Cross adopted? - 2.
 In what ways did insurance undercut physician income opportunities?
 Overall, how has health insurance affected the demand for physician and hospital services? - 3.
 How might tax policy toward employer-sponsored health insurance affect the extent of coverage employers offer? - 4.
-What features of a PPO have contributed to its rise as the predominant form of managed care for insured workers? - 5.
-How might a high-deductible health plan and a tax-sheltered health savings account encourage people to be more prudent purchasers of healthcare services?
+What features of the PPO have contributed to its rise as the predominant form of managed care for insured workers? - 5.
+How might a high-deductible health plan and a tax-sheltered health savings account encourage people to be more prudent purchasers of healthcare services? - 6.
+In what ways might a law that does not allow differential premiums based on health status affect the demand for insurance?

-For the Interested Reader:
+For the Interested Reader

 - Cunningham III, R., and R. M. Cunningham, Jr. 1997.
 The Blues: A History of the Blue Cross and Blue Shield System.
 DeKalb, IL: Northern Illinois University Press. - Fishback, P. V., and S. E. Kantor.
 2000.
 A Prelude to the Welfare State: The Origins of Workers' Compensation.
 Chicago: University of Chicago Press for the National Bureau of Economic Research. - Murray, J. E. 2007.
 Origins of American Health Insurance: A History of Industrial Sickness Funds.
 New Haven, CT: Yale University Press. - Numbers, R. L. 1979.
 "The Third Party: Health Insurance in America."
-In The Ther-apeutic Revolution: Essays in the History of Medicine, edited by H. J. Vogal and C. E. Rosenberg, 177-200.
+In The Therapeutic Revolution: Essays in the History of Medicine, edited by H. J. Vogal and C. E. Rosenberg, 177-200.
 Philadelphia: University of Pennsylvania Press. - Starr, P. 1982.
-"The Triumph of Accommodation."
+"Chapter 2: The Triumph of Accommodation."
 In The Social Transformation of American Medicine, Book II, 290-334.
 New York: Basic Books.